nathanjpaek/discord-cluster-manager/README.md

 ### How to test the bot

 Instead of testing on GPU MODE directly we can leverage a staging environment called "Discord Cluster Staging".
-If you need access to this server please ping "Seraphim"
+If you need access to this server please ping "Seraphim", however, you can also test the bot on your own server by following the instructions below.

+### How to add the bot to a personal server

+For testing purposes, bot can be run on a personal server as well.
+Follow the steps [here](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot) and [here](https://discordjs.guide/preparations/adding-your-bot-to-servers.html#bot-invite-links) to create a bot application and then add it to your server.
+After doing that, you can add a new environment variable called `DISCORD_DEBUG_TOKEN` to your `.env` file and set it to the bot token you got from the Discord Developer Portal.
+Then you can simply run the bot for your server by running `DEBUG=1 python discord-bot.py`.
+When the bot is run without `DEBUG=1`, it will run on the "Discord Cluster Staging" server.

-Bot needs to be invited using an oauth2 token and needs the `Message Content Intent` permission
+Bot needs to be invited using an oauth2 token and needs the `Message Content Intent` permission.

 The bot also needs to permissions to read and write messages which is easy to setup if you click on https://discord.com/api/oauth2/authorize?client_id=1303135152091697183&permissions=68608&scope=bot%20applications.commands